IH Director of Studies Course

 Discussion forums are an important part of asynchronous learning and create an online community that participants really value.
 You can share best practice tips, exchange ideas, and discuss experience with senior teachers and academic managers.

-There are twelve weeks of tutor led input on this course.
-After this you will have two weeks to complete and submit your portfolio of work ready for assessment.
+There are nine weeks of tutor led input on this course.
+After this you will have two weeks to complete and submit your project ready for assessment.

 Your time commitment